linuxlsr/azureLearning/README.md

 4. Remote state mgt seems a bit easier, as you don't have to worry as much about the state file path, but can create separate storage containers for separate apps, environments, etc.

+5. You can use custom policies to auto tag resources that will be deployed, instead of manually applying a map of tags at each resource.
+You can also use compliance rules to identify if resources have the correct tags or not.
+Approaching tagging from an architectural level rather than resource level.

+6. Resource group locks are cool, similar to lifecycle policies and rds but at the resource group level, keep someone from blowing all your stuff away with one click.

 ## Useful Links
  - [Device authentication link, for Azure's docker cli](https://microsoft.com/devicelogin)
  - [VM instance sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes)